mikekelly/hal-browser/README.md

 ```

 * `renderForm` supports fetching through a promise by letting you call `callback(results)` from `then()` or `done()` if needed.
-* `extractData` is used to pull input values from the dialog and convert into a stringified JSON document to be sent to the server for resource creation.
+* `onFormSubmit` is used to pull input values from the dialog and convert into a stringified JSON document to be sent to the server for resource creation.

 To plug in your own code and use the attributes, you'll have to write an alternative `browser.html`.